-Course Content As the title Elementary Discrete Mathematics suggests, Math/CS 240 is a course on the fundamentals of discrete (as opposed to continuous) mathematics.
+Course Content As the title Introduction to Discrete Mathematics suggests, Math/CS 240 is a course on the fundamentals of discrete (as opposed to continuous) mathematics.
 It is a requirement for the BS degree programs in Computer Engineering offered by the ECE Department and in Computer Science offered by the CS Department.
 It is now a prerequisite for (getting into) advanced computer science courses (CS 367, 520 and 577).
 The course is a foundational math course for this program and is meant to be taken early in the program; it is also a good foundation for higher mathematics courses.
 You will be introduced to many new concepts and topics, and we shall not spend a long time on any one of them.
-The prerequisite for the course is Math 221 (Calculus I), and the course will be taught roughly on the level of Math 222 (Calculus II).
+The prerequisite for the course is Math 221 (Calculus I), and the course will be taught roughly on the level of Math 222 (Calculus II) although it will not be as technical as Math 222.